 Tips and Tours: How to Make the Most of Your Visit to the Blue Mountains

 - To explore the region on a day trip from Sydney, consider joining the Blue Mountains Nature and Wildlife Day Tour from Sydney, which includes a visit to Leura, Katoomba, and Sydney Zoo.

 - Another great option is the Small-Group Blue Mountains Day Trip from Sydney.
-This one includes a visit to the iconic Three Sisters, the Jamison Valley, and Wentworth Falls, and ends with a visit to the popular Featherdale Wildlife Park.
+This one includes a visit to the iconic Three Sisters, the Jamison Valley, and Wentworth Falls, as well as the popular Featherdale Wildlife Park.

 - Dress warmly in winter, when average park temperatures range between 3°C and 12°C. In summer, the average temperature ranges between 15°C and 25°C.

 - Take binoculars for close-up views of birds and other wildlife.

 - For more details on visiting Blue Mountains National Park see:http://www.nationalparks.nsw.gov.au/visit-a-park/parks/Blue-Mountains-National-Park

 - The most direct route is via the M4 Motorway and takes about 90 minutes from the city center.

 - A more scenic route begins at Richmond, in Sydney's northwest, along Bells Line of Road, through Kurrajong, Mount Tomah, Bell, and Mount Victoria.
 It takes about two hours.
 You can stop off at the Blue Mountains Botanic Garden and Mount Tomah for lunch.